Peter Pekarík

-Peter Pekarík (/sk/; born 30 October 1986) is a Slovak professional footballer who plays as a right-back for Hertha BSC II and the Slovakia national team.
+Peter Pekarík (/sk/; born 30 October 1986) is a Slovak professional footballer who plays as a right-back for the Slovakia national team.

 Club career

 MŠK Žilina

 Born in Žilina, Pekarík played football at the youth section of his local club.[3]
 His Corgoň Liga debut came for ZŤS Dubnica.
 In his first season, he played 27 matches and came back to MŠK Žilina in summer 2005.
 Pekarík won the Corgoň Liga in the 2006–07 season, playing 35 matches.

 Germany and loan to Kayserispor

 Following great performances in the 2008–09 Slovak Superliga, Pekarík and signed a four-and-a-half-year contract for Bundesliga side VfL Wolfsburg in January 2009.
 On 31 January 2009, he made his Bundesliga debut during a 1–1 draw against 1.
 FC Köln, only to be replaced by Cristian Zaccardo at half-time.
 Except for one game, Pekarík played in all matches of the second half as Wolfsburg won its first Bundesliga title.

 In August 2011, Pekarík joined Turkish Süper Lig club Kayserispor for the 2011–12 season on loan.

 After a loan in Turkey, Pekarík returned to Germany, signing for Hertha BSC.
 On 31 March 2017, in his eighth season in Germany, he scored his first Bundesliga goal in a 3–1 loss against 1899 Hoffenheim which was his 151st Bundesliga match.